 An IVF cycle failed.
-We are so sorry, but, from failure can come great knowledge and a chance to improve your chances of having a baby.
+We are so sorry, but, from an unsuccessful IVF cycle can come great knowledge and a chance to improve your chances of having a baby.
 You need to sit with the doctor and review.

 Doctor?
 What doctor?
 Have you seen the doctor?

-Welcome to the Partnership.
-I am Dr. Simckes and I am proud that the CDC recently released data that placed Partnership as #2 in Missouri for Live Birth success rates (35-37).
+Welcome to the Fertility Partnership.
+I am Dr. Simckes and I am proud that the CDC recently released data that placed Fertility Partnership’s IVF clinic as #2 in Missouri for Live Birth success rates (35-37).
 Our most recent data to be released in the spring is even better.
-At FP we fight the battle to bring down IVF costs and have proven that it does not affect success rates.
+At FP we fight the battle to bring down in vitro fertilization costs and have proven that it does not affect success rates.
 Based on these results, perhaps less financial stress actually improves outcomes.

-If you have been through a , you need to pause and review what happened.
-Whether you had a negative test, a chemical , or even a later loss, you need to look at all the factors before you move on.
+If you have been through a failed IVF cycle, you need to pause and review what happened.
+Whether you had a negative pregnancy test, a chemical pregnancy, or even a later loss, you need to look at all the factors before you move on.
 No program can guarantee you success and any program that does should be viewed with suspicion.
-Nevertheless, every failed cycle should be reviewed to look for what went right and what went wrong so as to improve the outcome.
-Unfortunately, very few doctors sit down after failed cycle review each step.
+Nevertheless, every IVF fail should be reviewed to look for what went right and what went wrong so as to improve the outcome.
+Unfortunately, very few doctors sit down after failed cycle to review each step.
 At FP, it is the standard of care.
 It can be uncomfortable for a doctor to face a couple who have been unsuccessful and perhaps that is why so few do it.
 A failed cycle is valuable because it can teach us what we need to change.
 Sometimes it is just good to sit down and have closure.

 So where to begin?
 Well, you need to break it down.
 I like to think stepwise:

-- Egg number and quality – The stimulation
+- Egg quality and number – The stimulation

-- Fertilization and development – What happened in the Lab
+- Fertilization and embryo development – What happened in the Lab

-After reviewing the stimulation, quality of the , quality of the embryos, the ease of the transfer, you are often left with no answers as to why they didn’t implant.
+After reviewing the stimulation, the quality of the donor egg, the quality of the embryos, and the ease of the transfer.
+You are often left with no answers as to why they didn’t implant.
 A doctor will remind you that the odds are never 100% and so the best you can do is try again.
-Perhaps you had a chemical and then the doctor will say that it is likely that they were just not genetically normal and try again.
+Perhaps you had a chemical pregnancy and then the doctor will say that it is likely that they were just not genetically normal and try again.
 The recommendations are generally to encourage couples to try at least three times before throwing in the towel.
 Many just simply cannot afford that many attempts and want to optimize their chances as soon as possible.

 After all the various factors have been optimized what else can you do it increases the likelihood that the next time will work?

 Let’s focus on the issue of choosing the right embryos.
 As I wrote earlier the embryos are graded and we tend to put in the best-looking embryos with the assumption that if they look better they are better.
-The reality is that how the looks is no guarantee of the ‘s competency and often it is the ugly duckling on Day 3 of growth that becomes the swan on Day 5.
-In the end, is not really a beauty contest; it is about the genetics, or karyotype, of the that determines the .
+The reality is that how the embryo looks is no guarantee of the embryo‘s competency and often it is the ugly duckling on Day 3 of growth that becomes the swan on Day 5.
+In the end, fertility treatment is not really a beauty contest; it is about the genetics, or karyotype, of the embryo that determines the IVF success.

 Unfortunately, many patients aren’t lucky enough to have enough embryos to actually choose from but for those who do, there are technological advances that can help you.
-In the last few years, placing cameras in the incubators and watching the embryos divide and grow using time-lapse photography has become commercially available.
+In the last few years, placing cameras in incubators and watching the embryos divide and grow using time-lapse photography has become commercially available.
 The concept is that if the embryos divide appropriately and in a timely fashion they are more likely to be genetically normal and, if chosen, will increase your chance of a live birth baby.
 The technology is not low-priced and I am not sure at this time if the current scientific studies and reviews prove that the technology is worth the expense.
 I personally have entertained purchasing one of these systems but have held back because I believe there is not enough evidence to justify the cost and we have found a better solution.
-The cameras and scopes may help you guess at which is normal but how would it be if you actually knew which are normal.
-This is accomplished by biopsying the on day 5 and removing a few cells.
-This process is called Pre- -PGS.
-The cells are then tested to see their chromosomes, 46XX for a girl, 46XY for a boy.
-Most clinics, including our own Partnership, report that if we transfer 1 or 2 Day 5 biopsy-proven, genetically normal, embryos the is 70%-80% or higher.
-Even better is that because the transferred embryos are genetically normal the rate drops dramatically- although it is still not zero.
+The embryo cameras and scopes may help you guess at which embryo is normal but how would it be if you actually knew which are normal?
+This is accomplished by biopsying the embryo on day 5 and removing a few cells.
+This process is called Pre-implantation Genetic Screening -PGS.
+The cells are then tested to see their chromosomes, 46XX for a girl, and 46XY for a boy.
+Most fertility specialists, including our own fertility clinic, report that if we transfer 1 or 2 Day 5 biopsy-proven, genetically normal, embryos the pregnancy rate is 70%-80% or higher.
+Even better is that because the transferred embryos are genetically normal the miscarriage rate drops dramatically- although it is still not zero.
 Clinics, like ours, that do PGS have ongoing pregnancies and live birth rates in the 60%-70% range.

 I want to wish you the best of luck on your journey.
-There are many unanswered questions in the field of .
+There are many unanswered questions in the field of unexplained infertility.
 Technology is always changing.
 Never stop asking questions.
 I know we don’t.